 - Moving vehicles

-This feature helps the vehicle to identify weather they have previously visited the location.
+This feature helps the vehicle to identify whether they have previously visited the location.

 3. Localization

-In localization, the system calculates the position of the vehicle according to the map, and this process is known as autonomous vehicle localization.
+In localisation, the system calculates the position of the vehicle according to the map, and this process is known as 'autonomous vehicle localisation'.

-The vehicle constantly updates the answers of the questions like:
+The vehicle constantly updates the answers to the questions like:

 4. Map Creation